 It’s easy to get started with Bridgetown, but it helps to have a basic understanding of a few key aspects of the site build process so you know which tools to use for the right job.
-The very fact that you “run a build” and not load up an application server to host and deploy your website is due to the fact that Bridgetown is a Jamstack web framework.
-This means the website your visitors will ultimately engage with is a “snapshot in time”—the product of a build process.
+Websites using Bridgetown are built and deployed as atomic artifacts, but they can optionally provide dynamic routes via a secondary server process.
+Frameworks like this are sometimes referred to as Jamstack frameworks.
+This means the website your visitors will ultimately engage with was largely produced as a “snapshot in time”—the product of Bridgetown’s build process.
 How does that process work?
 Let’s find out!

 The Build Process

 There’s a relatively linear process which occurs every time you run a build command: